Phys767-Spring17/syllabus/README.md

 ## Course Description
 This project-based course focuses on tools, best practices, and workflows common in Astrophysics research.
-These include topics in Python programming, statistics, and data vizualization.
+These include topics in Python programming, statistics, and data visualization.

 ## Requirements
-- **Laptop**: A laptop, perferably a Mac, is required for in class work.
+- **Laptop**: A laptop, preferably a Mac, is required for in class work.
   - Python 3 is the non-optional programming language for the course.
 - **GitHub account**: all assignments will be submitted and graded via [GitHub](http://github.com).
 - **Slack account**: communication between the professor and other students will use dedicated [Slack](https://phys767.slack.com/shared_invite/MTM1MDU1ODg4Mzg3LTE0ODU4OTkzMDgtYTgwMDk4NjUxNA) channel